What is the gaze under which we explain the world?

 Júlia Parés is a Young Producer and creative developer graduated in Audiovisual Communication at Pompeu Fabra University.
 She studied in Finland for 6 months, where she specialized in script and production.
 She has worked at Alba Sotorra S.L. since October 2018, and currently she participates as a creative writer and producer for our projects in development.

-Mar Garro is a Film and Media graduate in Pompeu Fabra University in Barcelona, working as an Impact Producer at the Communication’s and Social Media department for AlbaSotorra S.L. since October 2019, and currently participates as an Impact Producer for our projects in development.
+Mar Garro is a Film and Media graduate in Pompeu Fabra University in Barcelona, working as an Impact Producer at the Communication’s, Press and Social Media department for AlbaSotorra S.L. since October 2019, and currently participates as an Impact Producer for our projects in development.
 She is also co-directing a feature documentary about migration.

 Mar Maduell is an Audiovisual Communication graduate at Pompeu Fabra University and works in the Production Team at Alba Sotorra S.L. since March 2021, participating as a producer for our projects in development.
 She studied for six months in Finland, where she specialized in gender perspective in art, and is co-directing a feature film about the consequences of sexual abuse.